-License fees paid to the commissioner under the International Fuel Tax Agreement must be deposited in the vehicle services operating account in the special revenue fund under section 299A.705.
+License fees paid to the commissioner under the International Fuel Tax Agreement must be deposited in the driver and vehicle services operating account under section 299A.705.
 The commissioner shall charge an annual fuel license fee of $15, an annual application filing fee of $13 for quarterly reporting of fuel tax, and a reinstatement fee of $100 to reinstate a revoked International Fuel Tax Agreement license.

 The commissioner shall issue a decal or other identification to indicate compliance with the International Fuel Tax Agreement.
 The commissioner shall collect a fee for the decal or other identification in the amount established in section 168.12, subdivision 5.
-Decal or other identification fees paid to the commissioner under this section must be deposited in the vehicle services operating account in the special revenue fund under section 299A.705.
+Decal or other identification fees paid to the commissioner under this section must be deposited in the driver and vehicle services operating account under section 299A.705.

 Every motor carrier subject to the fuel tax shall, on or before the last day of April, July, October, and January, file with the commissioner, in the format and manner prescribed, tax returns of operations during the previous three months.